Watershed Restoration

 Restoration Project Development

-To support LNR with implementing the early stages of the Phase 3 project, Herrera Environmental Consultants, Inc. (Herrera) has summarized the existing (pre-project) geomorphic and hydraulic conditions and habitat restoration opportunities within the Phase 3 reach.
+To support LNR with implementing the early stages of the Phase 3 project, Herrera Environmental Consultants, Inc. (Herrera) has summarized the existing (pre-project) geomorphic and hydraulic conditions and habitat restoration opportunities within the Phase 3 reach (attached at top of site).
 Herrera developed a two-dimensional (2D) hydraulic model of the Phase 3 reach following a site visit to it on September 15, 2022.
 Herrera used the model results and observations of the current geomorphic and habitat conditions of the reach made during the site visit to identify habitat restoration opportunities, and to identify existing flood and geomorphic related risks (i.e., bank erosion, channel migration and channel avulsion) to nearby infrastructure and private property.

 The general approach to improving habitat conditions in the Phase 3 reach is to implement restoration measures that promote the natural physical processes that create and sustain diverse and complex habitat conditions that ultimately promote recovery of ESA listed salmon species including Puget Sound Chinook, Steelhead and Bull Trout.
 Specifically, recovery of the South Fork early Chinook is essential to recovering the threatened Puget Sound ESU and for restoring runs to sustainable and harvestable levels for local tribal communities.
 Therefore, the restoration strategy is to achieve increased habitat function through restoring lost channel processes and conditions by emulating, to the greatest extent possible, the probable historical stream and channel conditions with immediate and/or near-term benefits under a range flows and conditions, for as long a duration as possible.
 To accomplish this WRIA 1 co-managers established target habitat conditions for the South Fork restoration project elements and performance monitoring.
 Herrera and LNR are developing designs matching such targets.
 The existing conditions and restoration opportunities report is at the top of this site.

 The project team presented 3 draft concepts at the June 14, 2023 Community Workshop #2.
-We received feedback from the meeting attendees and are proceeding with the preferred alternative.
-The preferred alternative is currently being modeled and will become the preliminary design.
-Right now, the FEMA no-rise policy is limiting restoration opportunities.
-Herrera is designing lower profile of some ELJs, moving banks back, and excavating wider forested floodplain channels to limit rise.
-The preliminary design will be completed by winter 2024.
-So, please review the attached concepts and provide feedback to the contacts below.
+We received feedback from the meeting attendees and proceeded with the preferred alternative.
+The FEMA no-rise policy, however, is limiting restoration opportunities.
+Herrera designed lower profile ELJs, moved banks back, and excavated wider forested floodplain channels to limit rise.
+The preferred alternative was adjusted to lower water surface elevation (WSE) rise on insurable structures.
+Thankfully, the preliminary design remains similar to the preferred alternative selected by stakeholders at the 2nd community workshop.

 Here is a summary by the engineer of record for the preferred alternative: